ianstormtaylor/slate/docs/reference/components/editor.md

 #### `onChange: Function`

 A change handler that will be called with the newly-changed editor `state`.
 You should usually pass the newly changed `state` back into the editor through its `state` property.
 This hook allows you to add persistence logic to your editor.

+#### `placeholder: Text or Element`

+A placeholder string (or React element) that will be rendered as the default block type's placeholder.

 #### `plugins: Array`